DCFApixels/DragonECS/README.md

 ```

 ## Pool
 Stash of components, providing methods for adding, reading, editing, and removing components on entities.
-There are several types of pools designed for different purposes:
+Several pool types are available:
-* `EcsPool` - universal pool, stores struct components implementing the `IEcsComponent` interface;
+* `EcsPool` - universal pool for struct components implementing `IEcsComponent`;
-* `EcsTagPool` - special pool optimized for tag components, stores struct-components with `IEcsTagComponent`;
+* `EcsTagPool` - pool optimized for tag components implementing `IEcsTagComponent`;

-Pools have 5 main methods and their variations:
+Pools provide 5 common methods and their variations:
 ``` c#
 // One way to get a pool from the world.
 EcsPool<Pose> poses = _world.GetPool<Pose>();